SWIM WITH TURTLES

 Akumal Bay Regulation

-We would like to inform all of our customers about the change and explain that we are excited for the new law protecting our turtles and set up of sustainable activities.
+We would like to inform all of our customers about it and explain that we are excited for the law protecting our turtles and set up of sustainable activities.

 - Swimming and sighting of sea turtles is only permitted from 9am to 5 pm